pratstick/adobe-hackathon-1b/README.md

 ## Models and Libraries Used
 *   **PyMuPDF (fitz)**: For efficient and accurate text extraction from PDF documents.
 *   **sentence-transformers**: The primary library for generating semantic embeddings.
-The specific model used is `tomaarsen/static-similarity-mrl-multilingual-v1`, chosen for resource-constrained environments and faster static embedding performance.
+The specific model used is `tomaarsen/static-similarity-mrl-multilingual-v1` (≈ 430MB), chosen for resource-constrained environments and faster static embedding performance.
-*   **torch**: The underlying deep learning framework for `sentence-transformers`.
+*   **torch**: The underlying deep learning framework for `sentence-transformers`
-*   **ultralytics**: Used for object detection within PDFs to identify titles and section headers (part of the integrated 1A processing).
+*   **ultralytics**: Used for object detection within PDFs to identify titles and section headers (YOLOv11s DocLayNet model ≈ 19MB, Ultralytics library ≈ 60MB).
-*   **Pillow**: Used for image processing (part of the integrated 1A processing).
+*   **Pillow**: Used for image processing (part of the integrated 1A processing; library ≈ 3MB).
-*   **onnxruntime**: Used for optimized ONNX model inference.
+*   **onnxruntime**: Used for optimized ONNX model inference (library ≈ 30MB).

 ## How to Build and Run